neutron-org/neutron-docs/docs/tutorials/onboarding/part-3-building-simple-web-app.md

-# Part 3: Building a simple Web Application
+# Part 3: Building Simple Web Application

 For UI we'll be using:
 - [Next.js](https://nextjs.org/) as a framework